Buy Litecoin

 And keep in mind that Litecoin faces competition from newer altcoins and projects.
 However, as an early crypto, Litecoin remains in the top coins by market capitalisation.

 CoinJar is one of the longest-running cryptocurrency exchanges.
-Here’s how you can purchase Litecoin (LTC) using CoinJar:
+Here’s how you can purchase Litecoin using CoinJar.

-Verify Your Identity: Complete the required ID verification steps in line with regulatory standards.
+Verify Your Identity: Complete the necessary identity verification steps as required by regulations.

 Navigate to LTC: Once your account is funded, go to the trading section and select Litecoin (LTC).